HOA & Condo Requirements by State: Reserves, Records, Meetings, Elections, Oversight

 California

-- Reserves: boards must cause a diligent visual-inspection reserve study at least every 3 years where component replacement value is at least half the gross budget, with annual review and adjustment (§5550, as amended by SB 900 (2024) adding gas/water/electric service lines).
-The annual budget report must include reserve disclosures — summary, percent funded, and the Assessment and Reserve Funding Disclosure form (§§5300, 5565–5570; disclosure line items verified to exist but not reviewed line-by-line — check text).
-Condos with 3+ attached units: licensed-engineer inspections of balconies and elevated elements at least every 9 years (§5551, SB 326; interval per statute, full text not re-verified this pass).
+- Reserves: boards must cause a diligent visual-inspection reserve study at least every 3 years where component replacement value is at least half the gross budget, with annual review and adjustment (§5550, as amended by SB 900 (2024) adding gas/water/electric service lines; re-read 2026-08-09 and the history line still reads Amended by Stats.
+2024, Ch.
+288, Sec.
+2. (SB 900) Effective January 1, 2025, so no 2025 or 2026 amendment).
+The annual budget report must include reserve disclosures, summary, percent funded, and the Assessment and Reserve Funding Disclosure form (§§5300, 5565–5570; §5300 last amended by AB 690 (2017) and §5565 unamended since it was added in 2012, both confirmed 2026-08-09; individual disclosure line items still not reviewed one by one, check the text).

 - Meetings: open meetings with member comment; board business generally restricted to noticed meetings; executive session limited to specified topics (§§4900–4955; general notice commonly 4 days / 2 days executive per §4920, not separately re-verified).